wulechuan/wulechuan-bash-rainbow-prompt-PROJECT-DEPRECATED/ReadMe.md

     This variable controls whether or not we shall use the `git-prompt.sh`.

-    Possible values: "`yes`" or any "non `yes`" value.
+    Possible values: any value is allowed,
+    but only the `"yes"` means
+    "yes please enable showing details of git branch state".
-    It is allowed to be even omitted at all, which means "non `yes`".
+    It is allowed to be even omitted at all, which means `"no"`.